PSeON/amd-ant/README.md

 # amd-ant

-Tiny AMD.js loader, similar to requirejs but with basic functionality only.
+Tiny AMD.js loader (~2KB), similar to requirejs but with basic functionality only.

 It passes all anonymous and basic tests of [amdjs-tests](https://github.com/amdjs/amdjs-tests).